-My youngest daughter got married last month and I now have a new son-in-law.
-And I thought it would be nice to put together a hand-made frame for some of her nicer photos of the two of them together.
+I thought it would be nice to put together a hand-made frame for some of my favorite photos.
 So naturally, my mind went to toilet paper.
 Yep.
 This frame is made from toilet paper tubes!
 Want to know how?

-So the idea of a Faux Metal Filigree Frame was born.
+So the idea of a Photo Frame made with Paper Tubes was born.

 For this project I used: